 - Newly established lines of credit

-- High numbers of phone solicitations or telemarketers
+- Frequent phone solicitations or calls from telemarketers

 - Repeated calls from unknown numbers at the same times of day